The best analytics tools to measure your PR efforts

 An added benefit is that you can use Google Analytics to get detailed feedback on the engagement of your newsroom and online press releases.

 It may not be the prettiest thing in the world, but dang it's useful.
 It can also look a bit daunting is you're new to digital marketing (yes, the "m" word – but no one works in a silo these days!).
-Fortunately, Google has kindly provided it's own beginner's guide to using the platform.
+Fortunately, Google has kindly provided its own beginner's guide to using the platform.

-TrendKite was pretty neat PR intelligence tool for many years – so much so, in fact, that it was assimilated into the PR monolith that is Cision in 2019.
+TrendKite was a pretty neat PR intelligence tool for many years – so much so, in fact, that it was assimilated into the PR monolith that is Cision in 2019.
 These days, you can find its remnants in the Analytics and Impact product offerings on Cision's site.

 Thanks to TrendKite, Cision now lets you organize your data in a way that is more meaningful for public relations professionals.
 You're able to better visualize attribution (where your traffic comes from), media mentions, and the impact of SEO on your work.

 Coverage Book is a simple way to create PR reports based on the performance of your campaigns – namely, media coverage.
+As we all know, tracking and reporting on coverage is one of the essential principles of public relations (if we want to prove our worth and get paid, that is).

 The idea is simple.
 You take all your pieces of coverage and copy their links into Coverage Book.
 From there, the tool will generate a report, complete with coverage thumbnails, based on the material you provide.
 Their metrics include things like pieces of coverage, revenue, social shares, links attributed to coverage, new customers and online readership.